 AP European History: Europe 1871-1914 - Chapter Summary and Learning Objectives

 Around the turn of the century, many big changes happened in Europe, from various new technologies to a shift in focus in the artistic realm.
 In this chapter, you'll learn about the important events of this time period, starting with the Second Industrial Revolution and all that came with it.
-Our instructors have broken down this chapter into smaller lessons, so you can study topics like the development of psychoanalysis and women's rights more in depth.
-You'll get to see how some European countries formed into the states we know today and what made people want to write about nature and the individual.
-This chapter is assist you in understanding these topics found on the AP European History exam:
+You'll also take a look at the growth of anti-Semitism and the rise of European imperialism.
+This chapter is designed to assist you in understanding these topics found on the AP European History exam: